powerman/perl-Inferno-RegMgr/README.md

 # INTERFACE

-- new( $connection\_plugin )
+## new

+    $regmgr = Inferno::RegMgr->new( $connection_plugin );

 Create new Inferno::RegMgr object, configured to use $connection\_plugin to access registry.
 (All task plugins attached to this object also will use that connection plugin.)

 If you lose all references to returned Inferno::RegMgr object all attached tasks will be stopped and detached, all memory used by all plugins will be freed (unless you will keep references to some plugins).

 Return Inferno::RegMgr object.

-- attach( $task\_plugin )
+## attach

+    $regmgr->attach( $task_plugin );

 Attached plugin will start working as soon as connection to registry will be available.
 Reference to this plugin will be stored in Inferno::RegMgr object until that plugin will be detach()ed.

 You need to keep reference to attached task plugin only if you wanna stop (detach()) it later or if that plugin object provide additional features.

 Return nothing.

-- detach( $task\_plugin )
+## detach

+    $regmgr->detach( $task_plugin );

 Given $task\_plugin should be same as used in attach() method before.
 It will be stopped and detached (but it still may keep some state, which will may be reused if that plugin will be attach()ed again).

 Return nothing.

 # FOR PLUGIN DEVELOPERS